 I am very proud of the program we have created and our dedication and originality is clear-to-see when reading our reviews, testimonials and viewing photos and videos of our Oregon Bordoodles!

-So, what are Oregon Bordoodles like?
 I am often asked if they resemble a Border Collie or Poodle more.
 Honestly, they have a look that is truly their own, and of course, the various generations produce slight differences.
-An Oregon Bordoodle has a wavy coat that can look very different depending on the grooming preference of the owner.
+An Oregon Bordoodle has a wavy to curly coat (depending on generation and genetics) that can look very different depending on the grooming preference of the owner.
 Trimmed shorter than 3 inches, the coat is very soft and easy to manage.
 Their colors and patterns are bold and beautiful.
-When the coat is kept long and shaggy they have a very teddy bear appearance and their patterns/colors tend to blend in with one another.
+When the coat is kept long and fleecey, they have a very teddy bear appearance and their patterns/colors tend to blend in with one another.
 They can change colors drastically from puppy to adulthood.
 They have an athletic body-type and generally their ears hang down alongside their face.
 They can carry their tails up over their body, or down as a Border Collie does.
 They are an active dog breed needing exercise daily for both healthy body and mind.
 They don’t have the strong and relentless herding instinct of the B.C, making them much more suitable for your average active family.
 They love to learn new things and are eager to please.
 My dogs have proven to well at agility, flyball, search and rescue, running partner, scent work, service dog work–and of course, at just being a family companion!
 Backcross generations such as an F1b have curlier coats and almost always carry their curled tail above their back.
-All generations have a loud, deep bark that is paired with their Poodle heritage creating the perfect sound to warn off unwelcome guests.
+All generations have a loud, deep bark that is descended from their Poodle heritage creating the perfect sound to warn off unwelcome guests.
 They have the obedient nature that makes it easy to train various skills based on your families needs.